 To find: the distance between A and B

-By the formula for distance between the two points we know,
+By the formula of distance between two points,

 D = √[(x2 – x1)2 + (y2 – y1)2]